RenderKit/ospray/README.md

 ======

 This is release v1.8.0 (devel) of OSPRay.
 For changes and new features see the [changelog](CHANGELOG.md).
-Also visit http://www.ospray.org for more information.
+Visit http://www.ospray.org for more information.

 OSPRay Overview
 ===============